 Finally let me say that when the gentleman from Wisconsin and other Members have cited Bishop Tutu in opposing legislation that would deal with economic pressure, what Bishop Tutu was referring to was disinvestment.
 He has said that he has not yet advocated publicly disinvestment.
-The disinvestment.
+The legislation before us does not call for sufficiently into account in shaping disinvestment.